neajul/New-Dependencies/Notes/Structure.md

 - Trust article about **the waste**
   - seems like they want to avoid the land, be in their little containers
   - maybe we need to start living in the waste
+- more explicit ways in which to use squatting principles in tech
+  - ==reuse old hardware: the computer you buy matters more than what you make on it==
+  -